-Red Root Mountain School of Botanical Medicine’s goal is to educate community, client and practitioner in the use of plant medicine and spiritual healing techniques.
+Red Root Mountain School of Botanical Medicine’s goal is to educate community, client and practitioner in the use of plant medicine.
 We teach in the hope that people will put into practice holistic living and healing techniques that improve their quality and experience of life, thus allowing them to empower themselves.
 We also teach to help fill the world with more thoughtful and educated herbalists, as it is my mission that everyone in a community should have access to someone who knows how to wield the power of plant medicine.

 Classes focus on the history and application of plant medicines, and integrate all styles of learning.
 While there is a fair amount of lecture involved, woven into each class is plenty of space to speak, ask questions, do group projects in class, and present or discuss homework.
 In short, the courses may be involved and challenging, but they are also lots of fun, with laugher, community and skill building.

-What one can expect from each course can be found in individual course descriptions, which can be found under the heading Upcoming Courses.
+What one can expect from each course can be found in individual course descriptions, located under the heading Upcoming Courses.
 Each course builds on and adds skills.
 As we spiral from beginning to more advanced concepts, there is lots of review, reapplication of concepts in new ways, and strategies for thinking outside the box.

 The beginner course is foundational.
 We learn the language of energetic terms, the many ways to categorize plant medicines, and how to see plants according to their taste, the 4 qualities (hot, cold, dry, and wet) and the two tensions (relaxation and tension).
 We take these early concepts, and learn to apply herbs to acute illness and first aid.
 Hands on medicine making and herb walks are also included, as is a salve making presentation class as a final, where students have created and made a salve, and have to present their idea and artistry to their peers.